San Francisco Media Access: Compromise or Half-Measure?

 A step above the worst—but still a step back

-San Francisco's media credentialing program is better than full encryption practiced in cities like Los Angeles and Chicago.
-Professional journalists retain the ability to monitor police activity, preserving core accountability functions.
+San Francisco's credentialing program is better than the full encryption in place in Los Angeles and Chicago.
+Journalists can still monitor police activity.
+That preserves real accountability functions.

 Alternatives to Consider